 Responding to the Mercy of Jesus

 When Jesus asks us, “What do you want me to do for you?” our answers can vary widely.
-I do not know many of us who answer with “I want to see.”
+I do not know many of us who answer with, “I want to see.”
 We ask for our problems to be solved, for safety and security, and for any other number of things.
-These are fine requests, but when was the last time we asked Jesus to help us see?
+These requests are standard, but when was the last time we asked Jesus to help us see?

 If I were to finish the line from “Amazing Grace” today, I could say “was blind but now I … worry, seek the approval of others, have fears control me, pursue my hobbies, get distracted by money, etc.”